Part 5.1: Streamlit Integration I

 This tutorial chapter stays intentionally small:

-- it does not re-teach portfolio construction
+- it does not re-teach domain construction

 - it does not require cloning an external dashboard repository